NeRFReN: Neural Radiance Fields with Reflections: Experiments

 \subsection{Decomposition}

-In \cref{fig:decomposition} we show how {\sysname} decomposes the scene and performs view synthesis on four of the RFFR scenes.
+In \cref{fig:decomposition} we show how {\sysname} decomposes the scene and performs view synthesis on our RFFR scenes.
 The transmitted image, reflected image, and reflection fraction map are rendered from the predicted transmitted and reflected neural radiance fields.
 The composed image is generated by combining the transmitted image and the reflected image weighted by the reflection fraction map according to \cref{eqn:formulation-image}.
 The depth values are computed by \cref{eqn:depth}.
-For \textit{bookcase} and \textit{painting}, the decomposition is inferred from the training images alone.
-And for \textit{tv} and \textit{mirror}, 1 and 4 manually-annotated reflection masks are utilized respectively as extra information, as described in \cref{sec:interactive}.
+For \textit{tv} and \textit{mirror}, 1 and 4 manually-annotated reflection masks are utilized respectively as extra information, as described in \cref{sec:interactive}.
+For rest of the scenes, the decomposition is inferred from the training images alone.

 We can see from \cref{fig:decomposition} that {\sysname} can perform transmission-reflection decomposition that is consistent with human perception while producing high-quality view synthesis results.
-The learned reflection fraction map roughly indicates the surface material, with large values for reflectors and small values for non-reflectors.
+The learned reflection fraction map roughly indicates the surface material, with large values (white) for reflectors and small values (black) for non-reflectors.
 Note that we only intend to model the stable virtual image by the reflected field, and leave the low-frequency highlights to the view-dependency in the transmitted field.
 For example, there are highlights on the frames of the bookcase, where the reflection fraction is almost zero.

+Accurately estimating the location of transparent surfaces like glass is difficult for lack of traceable image features.
+In such cases like \textit{art2} and \textit{art3}, NeRFReN treats the opaque surface behind as the reflective surface, which is not strictly correct but does not affect view synthesis quality due to the image-space composition.